SethRobertson/GitBestPractices/0main.md

 * [Gitworkflows man page](http://jk.gs/gitworkflows.html)

-Cathedrals (traditional corporate development models) often want p    to have (or to pretend to have) the one true centralized repository.
+Cathedrals (traditional corporate development models) often want to have (or to pretend to have) the one true centralized repository.
 Bazaars (linux, and the Github-promoted workflow) often want to have many repositories with some method to notify a higher authority that you have work to integrate (pull requests).